Practices

 KŪLGRINDA

-Kūlgrinda is a Romuva ceremonial music group, deeply connected to the ancient Baltic worldview and traditions.
-The group does not function like a typical concert ensemble – their music is most often performed during rituals, festivals, and community gatherings, where the emphasis is on presence, process, and meaning.
+Kūlgrinda is a Romuva ceremonial music group closely connected to the ancient Baltic worldview and traditions.
+The group does not function as a typical concert ensemble – their music is most often heard in rituals, seasonal celebrations, and community gatherings, where presence, process, and meaning are central.

 MANTAS MAZILIAUSKAS

 Mantas Maziliauskas is an artist, architect, and educator whose work integrates architecture, painting, sculpture, installation, and poetry.
-His creative practice unfolds at the intersection of art, architecture, and metaphysical experience.
+His creative practice unfolds at the intersection of art, architecture, and spatial experience.

-At the core of Maziliauskas’ artistic philosophy is the concept of wind – spaces constantly in motion and vibration, where forms of freedom shift with the slightest movement of creativity.
+At the core of Mantas’ artistic philosophy is a sense of “wind-ness” – living, vibrating spaces in which forms shift with even the slightest movement of creation.

 MANTAS MAZILIAUSKAS

 Mantas Maziliauskas is an artist, architect, and educator whose work integrates architecture, painting, sculpture, installation, and poetry.
-His creative practice unfolds at the intersection of art, architecture, and metaphysical experience.
+His creative practice unfolds at the intersection of art, architecture, and spatial experience.

-At the core of Maziliauskas’ artistic philosophy is the concept of wind – spaces constantly in motion and vibration, where forms of freedom shift with the slightest movement of creativity.
+At the core of Mantas’ artistic philosophy is a sense of “wind-ness” – living, vibrating spaces in which forms shift with even the slightest movement of creation.

 RITA BALKUTĖ